kopiusmaximus/game-project-scope-study/study.md

 include win-loss record and average duration (in turns) of each game they have played.

-I also plan to incorporate a sleek, minimalist aesthetic that draws and holds user focus on the game board.
+I also plan to incorporate a sleek, minimalist aesthetic with smooth curves and lightly shadowed edges, easy on the eyes but drawing and holding user focus on the game board.

 ```